-The initial lot grading inspection fee (for DP applications submitted before January 1st, 2025) only covers ONE Rough Grade Inspection and ONE set of Damage Deposit Inspection (Pre & Post Inspection).
-All subsequent inspections will require a re-inspection payment fee.
+The initial fee only covers ONE Rough Grade Inspection and ONE set of Damage Deposit Inspection (Pre & Post Inspection).
+All subsequent inspections will require a re-inspection payment fees.

 Payment is to be made at City Hall reception.
 Proof of Payments/Receipts should be attached to the Lot Grading Inspection Application and emailed to lotgrading@beaumont.ab.ca.